golioth/docs/docs/guides/lightdb-stream/3-querying-data.md

 Let's consider an application in which we want to plot temperature data that has been recorded by a device over time.
 In this case, the device has two sensors, one inside and one outside.
 We also want to calculate the 15 minute average temperature.

 The device can post data to the `/env` path so we can put together environment data under a group.
-An example of posting that kind of data using `gurl` can be seen bellow:
+An example of posting that kind of data using `coap` CLI can be seen bellow:

 ```
 $ coap --path /.s/env -m POST --psk-id deadbeef-id --psk supersecret --host coap.golioth.dev -b "{\"temperature\": 30, \"type\" : \"inside\" }" --format json